pmlworks/teleport/rfd/0043-kubeaccess-multiparty.md

 #### Participant requests

 Shared sessions for Kubernetes access will have support for participant requests.
-A participant request may be created in the `PENDING` session state by a session participant.
+A participant request may be created in the `PENDING` session state by a session participant interactively.

 This creates a resource that can be seen by eligible session participants with `tsh kube requests ls`.
 This easily allows eligible participants to find and join a session waiting for participants.